 Large scale.
 With over 2,500 students, the academy is vast.
 While the separate Year 7 building helps, the main site can feel overwhelming for quieter students compared to smaller local secondaries.

 Secondary vs Primary performance.
-There is a performance gap between the strong primary phase and the improving but lower-performing secondary phase.
+There is still a performance gap across phases, but current data shows both primary and secondary outcomes need careful reading.
 Parents looking for the highest academic GCSE outcomes might weigh this against the benefits of an all-through education.

 Nottingham Academy is a school moving in the right direction.
 It offers a nurturing and successful start in the primary phase and a secondary experience that is rapidly improving under stable leadership.
 It is best suited to families who value the continuity of an all-through education and want a school with extensive facilities and a diverse, energetic community.